brownsys/zookeeper-benchmark/README.md

 In addition, we have included a script `runBenchmark.sh` which launches runs of the example benchmark configuration.
-It requires one argument, a name for the run, and has an optional second argument which, when set to `--gnuplot`, plots the output files using the included gnuplot scripts.
+It requires one argument, a name for the run.
+A path to a configuration file can be provided as an optional second argument.
+Finally, if the last argument is set to `--gnuplot`, the script plots the rate output files using the included gnuplot script.

 ## Eclipse Development